USPS ready for holiday crush after influx of mail-in ballots | Federal News Network

 WASHINGTON (AP) — The U.S. Postal Service gave a solid performance in delivering mail-in ballots for the midterm elections and is ready to dive into the crush of holiday deliveries, officials said Thursday.

-U.S. Postmaster Service General Louis DeJoy said 11.3 billion pieces of mail and 567 million packages were delivered last month.
-And he said the Postal Service has stabilized its workforce and is ready for the next challenge of delivering holiday cards and...
+Postmaster General Louis DeJoy said 11.3 billion pieces of mail and 567 million packages were delivered last month.
+And he said the Postal Service has stabilized its workforce and is ready for the next challenge of delivering holiday cards and parcels.

 READ MORE

-Note: This story has been corrected to show that the Postal Service Reform Act repealed a requirement to prepay retiree health benefits, not pensions, and that the adjusted operating loss excluded one-time savings under that law.